CLICGameStar/icelan-website/README.md

 ## Workflow

-To update this website, push any changes to this repository's `master` branch, then contact a CLIC Admin (relaunching requires root access to the CLIC infrastructure).
+This website is automatically deployed to the CLIC server on push.

 ## Theme